polkadot-developers/polkadot-docs/develop/blockchains/deployment/obtain-coretime.md

 - **Bulk coretime** - purchase computational resources in advance for a full month
 - **On-demand coretime** - buy computational resources as needed for individual block production

+This guide explains the different methods of obtaining coretime and walks through the necessary steps to get your parachain running.

 ## Prerequisites